 FPL discussed the potential of T&D insurance coverage with its United States, London, and European underwriters during the annual meetings in April 2019.
-Meetings were not held in 2020.
+Similar meetings were held by WebEx in 2020, with no change in the status of T&D insurance coverage.
 No incumbent underwriter on FPL's property insurance program expressed interest in affording T&D coverage for FPL's Florida transmission and distribution assets, nor did any potential new underwriters.
 The southeast coastal utilities did not convene to discuss the current status of T&D insurance in 2020.
 Many advised via email that they continued to not purchase T&D insurance and felt meetings would not be necessary because there had not been a change in status since 2017.
 FPL's Risk Management department recently contacted two member companies that have Atlantic and Gulf operational exposures in Florida.
 Both confirmed they still do not purchase T&D coverage FPL will continue to monitor insurance market conditions.
 If a viable, cost effective T&D coverage becomes available in the insurance marketplace, we will further explore that opportunity.